What are Chrome flags?

 3. Relaunch Chrome.
 Once you've updated a

-flag, Chrome will prompt you to relaunch the browser..
+flag, Chrome prompts you to relaunch the browser.

 Now you can use the heads-up display that shows technical information about web page performance.